Project

 Actions #41

-Updated by dalley about 3 years ago
+Updated by dalley almost 4 years ago

 So the options are: don't do it, hack the distribution serializer to deal with the abstract class uncertainty problems, listed improvements aren't possible until Pulp 4 when we can enforce this without breaking policy.